HOW TO QUICKLY CREATE AN EFFECTIVE PRESENTATION HANDOUT[Free Handout Template]

 But I knew in that moment his question had broken The First Rule of Slide Club: You Don’t Ask Seth Godin to Send You His Slides.

-Seth’s response was so spot-on, so pitch perfect, that it became a teachable moment for all in the audience.
-If my mommy brain serves, he said something to the effect of, “I don’t send people my slides.
+Seth’s response was so spot-on that it became a teachable moment for all in the audience.
+He said something to the effect of, “I don’t send people my slides.
 Without me, you wouldn’t have any idea what they mean.
 I am your guide.”

-Here’s the rationale behind our philosophy, pure and simple: when you create one document to serve both your live attendees and your email recipients, you underserve both audiences.
+Here’s the rationale behind our presentation handout philosophy, pure and simple: when you create one document to serve both your live attendees and your email recipients, you underserve both audiences.

 A well-designed live presentation deck needs you to guide the audience through your narrative.
-But the better you’ve designed your live slides, the less sense they will make to a non-captive audience.
+But the better you’ve designed your live slides, the less sense they will make to an offline audience.